Prevalence of Autism

 The Department of Education and Skills (Republic Of Ireland) has reported that ‘autism is no longer thought of as a rare disorder’ (DfES, 2006 [Wilkinson & Twist]).
 Similarly, in a UK wide survey of 373 teachers, 67% reported that they felt there were more children with autism now than five years ago in both special and mainstream education (Barnard et al., 2002).

-The Information Analysis Directorate (part of DHSSPSNI) produced a report on the prevalence of autism (including Asperger syndrome) in school aged children in Northern Ireland and it was published in September 2016.
+The Information Analysis Directorate (part of DHSSPSNI) produced a report on the prevalence of autism (including Asperger syndrome) in school aged children in Northern Ireland which was published in May 2019.
 This report is based on the prevalence rates of ASD amongst compulsory school age children (attending grant-aided schools) (4-15 years old at the start of the school year).
+The prevalence rate was calculated at 3.3%.

 To read this report in full, click here.